-- Describe the particular organizational skills or capabilities that will contribute to the applicant's ability to implement the proposed project to strengthen organizational interventions to improve health outcomes along the HIV care continuum by reducing the identified gaps along the applicant's HIV care continuum.
-Include a summary of the staff and key personnel of the applicant's HIV program involved in this project and their roles in the project implementation in the Staffing Plan, Attachment 2. - Describe how people living with HIV/AIDS (PLWH) and organizations that represent them are being included in the decision-making process for the execution of the activity.
-HAB supports the concept of consumer-driven change and therefore participation of PLWH is critical in the implementation of any activity that will have a long-term effect on reducing a local gap in the HIV care continuum.
+- Describe the particular organizational skills or capabilities that will contribute to the applicant's ability to implement the proposed capacity development activity.
+Include a summary of the existing staff and vacant positions for the key personnel of the applicant's HIV program involved in this project and their roles in the project implementation in the Staffing Plan, Attachment 3. - Describe how the proposed capacity development activity will assist the organization to address the HIV care continuum in the local community. - Describe how PLWH and/or organizations that represent them are being included in the decision making process for the execution of the capacity development activity.
+HAB supports the concept of consumer driven change and therefore participation of PLWH is critical in the implementation of any activity that will have a long-term effect on reducing a local gap in the HIV care continuum.